 Most recently, she surprised me with a whole spread of vegan treats.
 Not only did she bring another box of donuts, but she brought this adorable Easter-y cake, too!
 His wing got a bit knocked off in travel, but he was delicious (and adorable) nevertheless.
 He was gluten-free, too, which made it even better!

-The donuts included another sprinkled and chocolate, a jelly-filled, and a s’mores.
+The donuts included another sprinkled and chocolate, a jelly-filled one, and s’mores.
 For me, the highlight was hands-down the jelly!
-I didn’t realise just how much I’d missed jelly donuts, nor just how long it had been.
-The jelly was smoother than those I remember, but so good.
-The raspberry and powdered sugar combination was as wonderful as I remembered!
+I didn’t realize just how much I’d missed jelly donuts, nor just how long it had been.
+The jelly was smoother than those I remember but so good.
+The raspberry and powdered sugar combination was just as wonderful as I remembered!

-Another childhood favourite I’d missed since going vegan?
+Another childhood favorite I’d missed since going vegan?
 A classic chocolate cream cheese cupcake!
-And, once again, Vegan Treats saves the day…
+Also known as black-bottom cupcakes or chocolate cheesecake-filled cupcakes, these are one of the least vegan-friendly treats by default.
+And yet, once again, Vegan Treats saves the day…

 I can’t wait to try even more of these delicious Vegan Treats!
 They have some gorgeous soft-serve that’s high on my list, plus a “chicken” and waffles concoction that looks absolutely mouth-watering.

 Of course, I’ll keep you updated as I try more goodies from Vegan Treats!
-If you’re ever in the Bethlehem area, be sure to stop by and check it out for yourself.
+If you’re ever in the Bethlehem, PA area, be sure to stop by and check it out for yourself.